goodtube4u/goodtube/README.md

 - Allows you to download the Audio / Video / Playlist in HD with the click of a button (at the bottom of the player).
 - It'll tell you when there's an update and give you a little button that installs the latest version.

-## Coming soon

-- Currently servers will not give 1080p.
-Working on it.

 ## Why?
 Well lately I've been raging as Youtube have successfully stopped most adblockers from working (or they only work sometimes).
 You've probably been experiencing this same nightmare on and off.